pitastrudl/wekanwiki/REST-API-Role.md

-# User Role on Board
+# Role of Board Member

 ## Admin
 ```